-Employees who are hired mid-year will be awarded the applicable amount of PSL on the date of hire.
+New full-time employees hired between January 1 and June 30 will be awarded 40 hours of PSL upon hire.
 New employees are entitled to use PSL beginning on the 90th calendar day of employment.

 Upon an oral or written request, an employee may use PSL for the diagnosis, care, or treatment of an existing condition, or preventive care, for the employee or for a family member.
 PSL can also be taken by an employee who is a victim of domestic violence, sexual assault, or stalking.
 Family members include a child (biological, adopted, foster, step), legal ward, child to whom the employee stands in loco parentis; parent (biological, adoptive, step), legal guardian of employee or employee's spouse or registered domestic partner, person who stood in loco parentis when employee was a minor; spouse; registered domestic partner; grandparent; grandchild; sibling, and a designated person.
 An employee may designate one person per 12-month period.
 Employees may be asked to provide medical certification of the need to use PSL for themselves or a family member.